aroles/biol210/docs/index.md

 Class attendance is expected.
-After the first class period, we will have a daily check-in question at the start of class that will serve to assess class attendance.
+After the first class period, we will have a daily check-in question at the start of class that will serve to assess class attendance (responses will be turned in).
 If you arrive in class after this question has been completed, you will be marked as absent for that day.

 Our class periods will usually involve group work and you are expected to be an active participant with your assigned group.
 Not showing up to